sergsar/ng-three-gl/README.md

 <a href="http://ng-three-gl.xyz" >ng-three-gl</a>
-is 3d framework prototype for using webgl javascript library three.js as html visual components in angular cli
+3d framework prototype designed on Angular 5 and WebGL javascript library Three.js as html visual components

-first example component - cube loads json datasource fore simple business logic visualize goals
+First example component - cube loads json datasource fore simple business logic visualize goals

 our planes support to visualize any kind of data with no complexity limitation components in 3D space powered by latest Angular CLI and Three.js